kylelang/TiU-Exam-Merge/README.md

 table describing a simple linear scoring scheme for an exam with 50 questions is available in `data/lookup_table.csv`.

-When the instructor does not supply a custom scoring scheme (and, consequently, the aforementioned question is answered in the negative), the exam will be scored with Tilburg University's default scoring scheme.
-This scheme applies a guessing correction so that all scores equal to or lower than the score expected from guessing are mapped onto the minimum grade.
-A reference implementation of the default scoring scheme (provided by the TiU Examination Committee) is available in `reference/grading.R`.

-When applying the default scoring scheme, you will be prompted to provide three pieces of information:

-1. The number of questions on the exam
-1. The number of response options (i.e., alternatives) for each question
-1. The passing norm to use in defining the minimum passing score

-The passing norm must be a value between 0 and 1 that corresponds to the minimum guessing-corrected proportional score that a student must achieve to earn a grade of 5.5.
-By default, this value is set to 0.55.
-If you are not sure of what value to choose, accept the default.

-The final report will contain a sheet showing the scoring table corresponding to whatever scoring scheme was applied to the exam.
+Regardless of how the exam is scored, the final report will contain a sheet showing the scoring table corresponding to whatever scoring scheme was applied to the exam.
 Cells in this table that correspond to failing grades are filled with light red, and cells corresponding to passing grades are filled with light blue.

 ## Known Issues